 On This Day November 9

 1969 – Simon and Garfunkel record what becomes one of their signature songs — “Bridge Over Troubled Water.”
-The track captures five awards at the 13th Annual Grammy Awards, including Grammys for Record of the Year and Song of the Year.
+The track captures five awards at the 13th Annual Grammy Awards, including Record of the Year and Song of the Year.

 1938 – Violent anti-Jewish demonstrations erupt across Germany, Austria and parts of Czechoslovakia.
 The Nazi-led attacks are part of what is called “Kristallnacht” (“Night of Broken Glass”) after the countless smashed windows of Jewish-owned establishments.
 Nearly a hundred Jews are killed, 7,500 Jewish businesses are damaged and hundreds of synagogues, homes, schools and graveyards are vandalized.

 1965 – A massive power failure in the middle of the evening rush hour leaves New Yorkers and millions of others in the Northeast and parts of Canada in the dark, with many people stranded in subways and elevators for up to 13 hours.

 1989 – A Cold War icon begins to literally crumble as East German officials open the Berlin Wall and allow citizens to travel from East to West Berlin.
 Built in 1961 by East German officials allied with the Soviets, the wall was designed to prevent those in East Germany from going to the West and came to represent the ideological differences between the Eastern Bloc and western countries at the time.